caonguyen-tran/SpringSaleApp/README.md

 # SpringSaleApp
-Sale Website with Spring, ReactJS /n
+Sale Website with Spring, ReactJS\
 Build by NetBeans IDE